DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 If you are interested in changing TPF’s default ENB to what I use personally or just to learn about my preference in ENBs, continue with the [ENB](#enb) section.

-If you want to learn more about what the add-on offers, check [Gameplay Guide](#gameplay-guide).
+If you want to learn more about what the add-on offers and just some additional information, check [Gameplay Guide](#gameplay-guide).

 If you would like to make any recommendations after looking into what the add-on has to offer or to give me an advice, please use Posts feature on Nexus or use [#tpf-addons-feedback](https://discord.gg/tpf).
 Suggestions on how to improve the documentation are also welcome on GitHub.